f5devcentral/f5-agility-labs-nginx/docs/class2/module3/lab/lab1.rst

     .. image:: ../images/image17.png

-    Once our pipeline has completed, our new rate limiting configuration are automaticly deployed to our Staging server
+    Once our pipeline has completed, our new rate limiting configuration is automatically deployed to our Staging server.

     Once again have a quick check on staging or use the load test tool, ``vegeta`` once again.
 Once you have validated the changes we can